US sanctions two tanker owners for carrying Russian oil above price cap

 Russia resumes seaborne diesel exports after partially lifting ban

-(Reporting by Timothy Gardner and Daphne Psaledakis; Editing by Will Dunham and Chizu Nomiyama)
+(Reporting by Timothy Gardner and Daphne Psaledakis; additional reporting by David Lawder, Editing by Will Dunham, Chizu Nomiyama, Jonathan Oatis and Marguerita Choy)

 ((timothy.gardner@thomsonreuters.com; +1 202 380-8348 (Twitter @timogard))